 Management occupations had the highest median claim cost (\$20,468) and highest median medical portion of the claim (\$10,312), even though they had the fewest struck by or against claims among the occupational groups.
-Figure 28.
-Compensable Claims By Age Group

 Table 7.
-Most common struck by or against by type and source combination of injuries in General FreightLTL, ranked by intervention priority.
+Most common struck by or against by type and source combination of injuries in General Freight LTL, ranked by intervention priority.

-Description PIP

-Description Rank
+Description PIP Rank

 Struck by pallets 1

-Struck by load while trying to secure, or struck by loose freight
+Struck by load while trying to secure, or struck by loose freight 2

 Struck by freight while unloading it 3

 PIP prioritizes injury types by ranking three important factors and averaging.
-The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss =, Highest medical content of claims = are noted with these symbols, when available. the type $ost = O$,
+The PIP ranks the count of injuries, the type (e.g., fall from elevation, struck by), and the number of time-loss days.
+Highest time-loss =, Highest medical cost =, Highest count of claims = are noted with these symbols, when available.